-At a second meeting, held at the Railway Hotel a week later, Mr. McGowan successfully proposed that the name of the club should be “Southport Central Association Football Club”.
+At a second meeting, held at the Railway Hotel a week later, Mr. Robert McGown (erroneously reported in the Guardian as “McGowan”), once secretary of the High Park club, successfully proposed that the name of the club should be “Southport Central Association Football Club”.

-When the proposition to form a committee was put eleven voted in favour, none against and nineteen abstained.
-Mr James of Hoghton Street was appointed Honorary Treasurer, Edwin Ramsbottom Secretary and an Executive Committee was formed.
-A resolution was passed “that the Executive Committee be requested to orqanise and canvass for subscription necessary to defray expenses of the club during the coming season and that they incur no liability in excess of assets without the authority of a General Committee”.
+When the proposition to form a committee was put, eleven voted in favour, none against, and nineteen abstained.
+Mr James, of Hoghton Street, was appointed Honorary Treasurer, Edwin Ramsbottom Secretary and an Executive Committee was formed.
+A resolution was passed “that the Executive Committee be requested to orqanise and canvass for subscriptions necessary to defray expenses of the club during the coming season and that they incur no liability in excess of assets without the authority of a General Committee”.
 The Ratepayers Association donated five guineas and more than £50 was collected altogether.

 In their first excursion in the F.A.
 Cup Central were drawn away at lrwell Springs, winning 5-4 after extra time, before being hammered 7-1 at South Shore to the disappointment of the 200 supporters who travelled from Southport.
 Nevertheless the club took their defeat well and entertained the team and referee, Sam Ormerod of Accrington, to tea at the Palatine Hotel, Blackpool, after the game.

 In their first season Southport Central often experienced difficulty in arranging fixtures and when they applied for matches some clubs treated them rather curtly.
 Lytham simply wrote on the memorandum bearing Central’s application ‘We do not know this club!’ and returned it to their secretary.